 Art.
-1. The WPPA Board of Directors will meet the first Thursday of every month.
+1. The WPPA Board of Directors will meet the first Thursday of every month unless a different date is appropriately designated as the meeting date for a given month consistent with the rules of the association .

 Art.
 2. Board officers must attend the monthly board meetings.
 If a board member misses three meetings within a year, the board member may receive written notice from the board that they have been relieved from duty and their position will be filled by appointment.